aridoza/foundational-java/functional-programming-lesson/01-lambda-expressions/README.md

         .collect(Collectors.toList());
 ```

-The `map` operation converts each `String` from the input stream into an `Integer`, producing a new list of `Integer` values.
+The `map()` operation converts each `String` from the input stream into an `Integer`, producing a new list of `Integer` values.

-The `collect` operation consumes the resulting `Integer` stream and produces a list of corresponding `Integer` objects.
+The `collect()` operation consumes the resulting `Integer` stream and produces a list of corresponding `Integer` objects.

-> **A side note about how intermediate operators are evaluated:** Intermediate operators such as `map` are lazy in nature.
+> **A side note on how intermediate operators are evaluated**: Intermediate operators such as `map()` are lazy in nature.
 This means they don't execute until a terminal operator is encountered.
-In the case of the code above, the `map` logic won't execute until `collect` is encountered.
+In the case of the code above, the `map()` logic won't execute until `collect()` is encountered.

 ----

 ## Rewrite Previous Demo Using Collectors (10 min)

-For this demo, we'll revisit the `My name is Jim` demo above, but this time we'll use a collector instead of manually adding elements to a new list.
+For this demo, we'll revisit `My name is Jim` from before, but this time we'll use a collector instead of manually adding elements to a new list.

 ```java
 package com.ga.examples;